Beskhue/enactive-agents/docs/usage.experiments.rst

 Automatic world generation
 --------------------------
 Instead of defining worlds by hand, we can automate the process.
-For example, the :doc:`experiment.experiment` modules defines an ``Experiment`` class with a ``parse_world`` method.
+For example, the :doc:`experiment.experiment` modules defines an :class:`Experiment <experiment.experiment.Experiment>` class with a :meth:`parse_world <experiment.experiment.Experiment.parse_world>` method.
-This method takes as input a list of strings, and optionally a function to map characters in the strings to objects.
+This method takes as input a list of strings, and optionally a function to map characters in the strings to entities.
-To use it, we create a child of the ``Experiment`` class.
+To use it, we create a child of the :class:`Experiment <experiment.experiment.Experiment>` class.
-With the default mapper, the above world could be automatically parsed from the semi-graphic representation:
+With the default :meth:`mapper <experiment.experiment.Experiment.mapper>`, the above world could be automatically parsed from the textual representation:

 ::